-Wood-burning cookstove don't have a steady heat output.
+This wood-burning cookstove does not have a steady heat output.
 It is normal for the heat output to increase after a new load of wood is ignited and to gradually decrease throughout the burning cycle.
 This increasing and decreasing temperature can be matched with the household routines.
 For example, add small pieces of wood for fast and intense cooking heat or bigger pieces for long lasting heat to simmer a dish.